jennifertrin/nextjsicp/README.md

 When deploying on the Internet Computer, these static files are not public to anyone including the nodes.
 Only the WASM file which is a binary instruction file which does not leak any of your code is public to nodes.

 ### Create a dfx.json file
-In the top-level directory of your repository, at the source of add a ```dfx.json``` file.
+In the top-level directory of your repository, at the source of add a ```dfx.json``` file and add the following:

-Add this to the file.

 ```
 {